Sperm freezing and custody

 - Also, cancer treatments can compromise the future fertility of the patient.
 More than 5% of cancerous diseases affect patients under 35 years of age and, although treatment often achieves a cure, it often results in loss of fertility due to the toxicity of the drugs used.
 In most men, the sperm will disappear within 2-3 months after chemotherapy starts.
 Depending on the drugs and doses used, the duration of treatment and the individual sensitivity of the patient, it can be recovered, although sequels are usually permanent.
 Therefore, it is advisable to cryopreserve sperm for future paternity.

-5. In case of having a risky job, which may compromise or alter the ability to generate sperm and its quality.
+Which may compromise or alter the ability to generate sperm and its quality.

-6. Sperm donation.
 In the same way, the anonymous sperm donation is performed after carrying out medical and psychological controls on the donor, requires the cryogenization of the sperm until the moment of use.

 Sperm custody and freeze process price